Toyota Fortuner latest price in Pakistan - October 2023

 Transmission

-The Fortuner typically comes with a 6-speed automatic transmission that offers smooth and responsive gear shifts, enhancing the driving experience.
+The Fortuner is equipped with either a manual or automatic transmission, depending on the variant.
+The automatic transmission offers smooth and effortless gear shifts, enhancing driving comfort, especially in congested urban traffic.

-The Toyota Fortuner offers a spacious and comfortable interior with seating for up to seven passengers, depending on the configuration.
-Quality materials and attention to detail are evident in the cabin design, providing a premium feel.
+The Toyota Fortuner offers a spacious and well-appointed interior with comfortable seating for passengers.
+Depending on the variant, you can find features like leather upholstery, touchscreen infotainment systems, and climate control.

 Safety Features

-Safety is a top priority for Toyota, and the Fortuner is equipped with advanced safety features, including multiple airbags, anti-lock braking system (ABS), stability control, and a reinforced body structure.
+Safety is a top priority in the Fortuner, and it includes a range of safety features such as multiple airbags, anti-lock braking systems (ABS), electronic stability control (ESC), and more, ensuring peace of mind for both the driver and passengers.

 |Variants